4-Day Weather Forecast For Burlington - NewsBreak

 Thursday, October 14

-Widespread frost then slight chance of rain showers during the day; while slight chance of rain showers then slight chance of rain and snow showers overnight
+Mostly sunny during the day; while chance of rain showers then chance of rain and snow showers overnight

 Friday, October 15